allcentury/switch_gear_sidekiq-middleware/README.md

 end
 ```

 You can pass an array of breakers to the middleware.
-The middlware looks up the breaker by the worker class you pass in and needs to match the worker Sidekiq would initialize when it's popped off the queue.
+The middleware looks up the breaker by the worker class you pass in and needs to match the worker Sidekiq would initialize when it's popped off the queue.

 There is a helper class called `SwitchGearSidekiq::Breaker` which is a really thin wrapper around [SwitchGear::CircuitBreaker::Redis](https://www.github.com/allcentury/switch_gear).
 Please see that gems documentation on what can be configured.